Why learn about blockchain?

 Using a digital pedagogical approach that integrates theory and practical application, you will use blockchain tools, techniques and platforms to gain an understanding of this technology.
 You will be provided with the essentials of blockchain technology, Bitcoin and cryptocurrency including its origin, what it is, how it is being used, how to use it and how it can be used to add value within businesses and society.
 Also covered are important advanced topics such as smart contracts, non-fungible tokens and how they are transforming entire industries.

-Graduates of the Blockchain Bitcoin and Cryptocurrency Certificate Program are qualified to write the Global Blockchain Professional (GBPTM) exam provided by the Foundation Technologies Institute.
+Those who complete this training are qualified to write the Global Blockchain Professional (GBPTM) exam provided by the Foundation Technologies Institute.

 - Industries (companies such as banks, accountancy firms, oil and gas, insurance, retail and law offices who want to keep up with technology)